ruizdurazo/ruizdurazo/notes/hello-universe/index.md

 ## Push

 Which brings us to this site.
-And this blog post.
+And this post.

 If you're trying to start a blog, and you're not sure where to begin, you'll find that there are [a](https://jekyllrb.com/) [bunch](https://www.gatsbyjs.org/) [of](https://github.com/gatsbyjs/gatsby-starter-blog) [options](https://idyll-lang.org/) [out](https://medium.com/) [there](https://wordpress.com/).
 But none of them are ideal.
 At least not for me.